Discovery and Technical Audit

 Complete modernization with runbooks, ownership rules, documentation, and improvement backlog recommendations.
 The goal is to leave the organization with a platform that can keep evolving safely rather than needing another large reset.

 This service focuses on the engineering capabilities required to turn a legacy WordPress implementation into an upgrade-safe, maintainable platform.
-It combines architectural refactoring, dependency governance, release automation, and runtime hardening so platform evolution becomes repeatable instead of disruptive.
+It combines WordPress legacy refactoring, dependency governance, WordPress CI/CD and DevOps automation, and WordPress security hardening modernization so platform evolution becomes repeatable instead of disruptive.
 The result is a WordPress estate that supports safer upgrades, clearer ownership, and faster iteration across content, integrations, and frontend delivery.

 Delivery is structured to modernize the platform incrementally while keeping release risk controlled.
 Each phase produces measurable outcomes: audit findings, target architecture decisions, refactoring work, release controls, and operational enablement.
 This model works particularly well for enterprise WordPress estates that need to keep delivering while modernization is underway.